-Summarizing up, now we can assert that in the presence of (rectilinear) quantum vortices \cite{Halatnikov} in a liquid helium II specimen, the order parameter $<\vert \Xi\vert ^2(t,{\bf r})>$ in the helium model suffers discontinuities of the logarithmic nature in the points $\{{\bf r}_\alpha \}$ in which these (rectilinear) quantum vortices are located (the long distances logarithmic singularities of $ G(0)$ are not associated, probably, with quantum vortices).
+Summarizing, now one can assert that in the presence of (rectilinear) quantum vortices \cite{Halatnikov} in a liquid helium II specimen, the order parameter $<\vert \Xi\vert ^2(t,{\bf r})>$ in the helium model suffers discontinuities of the logarithmic nature in the points $\{{\bf r}_\alpha \}$ in which these (rectilinear) quantum vortices are located (the long distances logarithmic singularities of $ G(0)$ are, probably, not associated with quantum vortices).

 The discovered discontinuity (of the logarithmic nature) in the plot of the vacuum expectation value $<\vert \Xi\vert ^2 (t,{\bf r})>$ for the helium Bose condensate wave function $ \Xi$, serving the order parameter in the helium theory, just testifies in favour of the first-order phase transition occurring in a liquid helium II rested specimen with arising therein quantum vortices.